 Must I Keep My Spouse on My Health Insurance Plan During Divorce?

+You do not need to keep your spouse on your health insurance plan during or after the divorce.
+When the divorce is finalized, however, your spouse may qualify for COBRA coverage.
+This coverage can provide health insurance for your spouse for up to three years.
+Your insurance may charge a fee for COBRA coverage depending on the terms of your health insurance policy.
 Health insurance can be particularly valuable to your spouse, especially if you have children on your policy.
 During your divorce, you should work to reach an agreement about how health insurance will be handled into the future.

 Our attorneys are skilled negotiators who can help you reach an amicable agreement with your spouse regarding health insurance issues.